ErpNetDocs/tech/modules/crm/invoicing/invoicing-concepts/determine-payment-due-date-in-invoices.md

 Invoices in @@name are entered manually or they are created based on invoice orders.

-## Determine Payment due date when entering an invoice manually
+## Determine payment due date when entering an invoice manually

 In this case the *Payment Due Date* is determined in the standard way - based on the data in the invoice customer definition.
 This is a default value and it can be changed by the user.